henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 ### Scrolling
 As focus moves through the document and on to elements which overflow the viewport, the browser will tend to scroll the subject elements into the viewport.

-Adapt Framework v3 has a top navigation bar which overhangs the scrollable area of the viewport occluding any content beneath it.
-As the browser is both unaware of the navigation bar's occlusion and the location of the screen reader cursor, the browser tends to scroll overflowing content underneath the navigation bar when bringing it into the viewport.
+Adapt Framework v3 has a top navigation bar which overhangs the scrollable area of the viewport, obscuring any content beneath it.
+As the browser is both unaware of the navigation bar's obscuring of content and of the location of the screen reader cursor, the browser tends to scroll overflowing content underneath the navigation bar when bringing it into the viewport.

 Adapt Framework v4 has an additional option which introduces a scrollable area beneath the navigation bar.
 This allows the browser to scroll Adapt content in a way which does not occlude content beneath the navigation bar, which is preferable for screen reader access.